 Alternative to Discipline Programs

-Other types of ADPs exist related to specific types of violations of the nurse practice act.
-Practice related ADPs or remediation programs target early identification of nurses demonstrating opportunities for improvement in the areas of clinical knowledge, skills or abilities.
+A few jurisdictions offer other types of ATDs.
+Practice related ATDs or remediation programs target early identification of nurses demonstrating opportunities for improvement in the areas of clinical knowledge, skills or abilities.